Henrico woman killed in hit-and-run wreck and 19-year-old suspect is charged

 Evidence indicated that O’Leary, who died at the scene, had been struck by a vehicle that was not at the scene.
 The Henrico Police Traffic Safety crash team began investigating and on Sunday charged the suspected driver of the vehicle, Meleana Klenota, 19, also of Henrico, with felony hit and run.

-The cause of the crash is still under investigation, the police said on Monday.
+The cause of the crash is still under investigation, police said on Monday.

 (804) 649-6340